Malta in the Eurovision Song Contest 2016: Competing entries

 Artists and composers were able to submit their entries between 29 and 30 October 2015 to the PBS Creativity Hub in Gwardamanġa.
 Artists were also required to submit a cover version of another song along with their entry application.
 Songwriters from any nationality were able to submit songs as long as the artist were Maltese or possessed Maltese citizenship.
 Artists were able to submit as many songs as they wished, however, they could only compete with a maximum of two in the semi-final and one in the final.
 2015 national final winner Amber was unable to compete due to a rule that prevented the previous winner from competing in the following competition.
 153 entries were received by the broadcaster.
 On 3 December 2015, PBS announced a shortlist of 49 entries that had progressed through the selection process.
 The twenty songs selected to compete in the semi-final were announced on the TVM programme Xarabank on 11 December 2015.
 Among the selected competing artists was former Maltese Eurovision entrant Ira Losco who represented Malta in the 2002 contest, and Daniel Testa who represented Malta in the Junior Eurovision Song Contest 2008.

-Among the songwriters, Elton Zarb, Muxu, Paul Abela, Gerard James Borg and Philip Vella were all past writers of Maltese Eurovision entries.
-Paul Giordimaina represented Malta in the 1991 edition and together with Fleur Balzan co-wrote the Maltese entry in 2011; Dimitri Stassos co-wrote the Spanish entry in 2009 and the Greek entry in 2012; Jonas Gladnikoff co-wrote the Irish entries in 2009, 2010 and 2014.
+Shows

 Semi-final

 The semi-final took place on 22 January 2016.
 Twenty songs competed for fourteen qualifying spots in the final.
 The running order for the semi-final was announced on 13 January 2016.
 The show was opened with a guest performance by the 2015 Maltese Eurovision entrant Amber performing "Warrior", while the interval act featured performances by the local bands the Crowns and the New Victorians.